tombrake/cnn-messaging/README.md

 ```

-### Websocket Relay
+### Websocket Relay from RabbitMQ

-If you provide a port as a parameter to the Messenger, then it will enable a websocket relay.
+If you provide a port or http instance as a parameter to the Messenger, then it will enable a websocket relay.

 Note: This functionality requires the optional uws module to be installed.